Humanitarian Affairs (HUAF)

 Humanitarian aid professionals are confronted with ethical questions in every area of their work.
 This course will explore these ethical questions, examine alternative ethical grounds for action, and seek to provide humanitarian professionals with a framework for evaluating practical ethical issues that arise, especially through past and current case studies.

 HUAF 5095.
 Strategic Issues in Humanitarian Action.
-(2 Credits)
+(0 or 2 Credits)

 The theory and practice of humanitarianism continuously evolves in response to changes in the international political and economic environment and ongoing evaluation of humanitarian efforts.
 This course explores humanitarian affairs throughout the past century as a base for evaluating recent developments that will play a vital role in shaping humanitarian action in the future.
 High-level representatives from the political, international, military, religious, medical, legal and academic sectors contribute to lectures and discussions.
 Students discuss and develop strategies for responding to and mitigating complex emergencies.

 HUAF 5100.
 CIVIL MILITARY COOPERATION.
 (0 or 2 Credits)

 This course will give students an understanding of the practical workings, opportunities and constraints involved in the cooperation between the military and humanitarian organizations in the delivery of humanitarian assistance.
 The course begins with the study of the legal, political and structual bases for Civil Military Cooperation which is focused on the practical, rather than the theoretical application.
 Faculty and students will have the opportunity to share their experience of working in Civil Military situations and the teaching part of the course will culminate in a series of case studies in which the actual working of Civil Military Cooperation in a wide range of types of military deployments will be compared.
 Students will participate in a half day simulation exercise in which they will gain experience in the outworking of a Civil Military Cooperation in the context of a prepared scenario.